1947 (26th October)

 1973 (After May)

-Moved to Washington DC where she worked for the Children’s Defense Fund.
+Moved to Washington DC where she worked for the Children’s Defence Fund.

 Served on the House Judiciary Committee during the Watergate affair.